ivadomed/ms-challenge-2021/README.md

 </p>

 ## Modeling
-All modeling efforts can be found in `/modeling`. `modeling/README.md` and section 3.4 of our arXiv paper describe the deep learning arhictectures used in detail.
+All modeling efforts can be found in `modeling/`. `modeling/README.md` and section 3.4 of our arXiv paper describe the deep learning architectures used in detail.